iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_flight_controller.rst

 Assign ESC Functions in Actuators Tab
 ----------------------------------------
 .. note:: This step is only required on versions of PX4 firmware greater than or equal to v1.13.3.
 On v1.13.2 and earlier, it is not necessary to set
-    the funtions of the actuator outputs.
+    the functions of the actuator outputs.

 After rebooting the flight contorller, QGroundControl's Actuators tab should present UAVCAN as an option.